ofirfi/Ofir-Fital-02-03-2022/readme.md

     3. Main page - "Contact us" for E2E test:
         a.
-Go to the main page.
+Open the main page.
         b.
 Scroll down the page to "Contact us" form.
         c.
 Fill the name field with a name (Eg: Testing).
         d.
 Fill the company field with a valid company name (Eg: Company).